webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # Solution

-The image illustrates a layered architecture for the Bicep Deployment Solution:
+The following image illustrates the layered architecture of the Bicep Deployment Solution:

 ![Bicep Deployment Solution](/assets/2025-06-08-bicep-deployment-solution/bicep-deployment-solution.png)

-- **Docker Layer:** The `bicep-base-image` provides the foundational Docker image with all necessary tools for deployments within the pipeline or in a local devcontainer.
+- **Docker Layer:** The `bicep-base-image` provides the foundational Docker image with all necessary tools for deployments within the pipeline or in a local dev container.
 - **CI/CD Layer (GitLab):** The `bicep-deployment-solution` builds on the base image and provides the centralized pipeline definition `bicep.gitlab-ci.yml`.
 - **Projects (GitLab):** Individual deployments of infrastructure (e.g., `deployment 1`, `deployment 2`, etc.) that include the pipeline definition from the `bicep-deployment-solution` and represent specific Azure deployment scenarios.
-- **Local Development Layer:** The local development environment (VS Code) uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.
+- **Local Development Layer:** The local development environment (VS Code) uses Visual Studio Code and a dev container, leveraging the same image for consistency across environments.

 Arrows labeled **`image`** indicate which Docker image the pipeline will use, while arrows labeled **`include`** show how projects include the centralized and versioned pipeline definition `bicep.gitlab-ci.yml`.
 This structure ensures modularity, reusability, and consistency from local development to cloud deployment.

-`bicep-base-image` and the `bicep-deployment-solution` repositories are versioned and can be updated by a dependency bot like `Renovate`.
+`bicep-base-image` and the `bicep-deployment-solution` repositories are versioned and can be updated by a dependency bot like Renovate.

 ## Benefits